Lucra-Sports/lucra-be-take-home/README.md

 - Add the necessary database tables to support your vision (the synchronize flag in the TypeORM config will automatically create these tables for you)
 - Add endpoints to do the following:
   - Create a new game
-  - Get the details of any game
+  - Get the details of a game by id
   - Update any square with the following actions:
     - Reveal
     - Flag